 If your child has a medical condition you need to inform the school’s principal and your child’s teacher.

-In particular, the school needs to know if your child has any serious medical conditions like epilepsy, haemophilia, asthma, diabetes or severe allergic reactions.
+You may also need to provide this information again when your child goes on school excursions or attends school camps.
 It’s also a good idea to consider having your child wear a medical alert bracelet as these provide essential information in times of emergency.

 The Royal Children’s Hospital – Kid’s Health Info Fact Sheets